SimformSolutionsPvtLtd/NetworkEngine/README.md

 ### TargetType: Define the network repository

-Confirm to `TargetType` protocol and define your network repo as below, based on your requirements you can deinfe multiple repos same as this one.
+Confirm to `TargetType` protocol and define your network repo as below, based on your requirements you can define multiple repos same as this one.

 ```swift
 protocol NetworkRepo: TargetType & NetworkRequestable {